StyraInc/styra-run-sdk-go/README.md

 ```

 Here, the input bytes to `GetUsers` is the string `"3"` from the `page=3` query parameter.
 The output should contain a list of users for that page and an `interface{}` that serves as the value for the `"page"` key in the response.
 Notice that how the users are paged is ultimately up to the programmer.
 It's important to note, however, that the [frontend SDK](https://github.com/StyraInc/styra-run-sdk-js) assumes the above structure so you must follow suit if you want to use it.
 See `rbac/v1/proxy/callbacks.go` for a concrete example that stores users in an array.

+If the programmer does not provide a `GetUsers` callback, the proxy will internally call `ListUserBindingsAll`, emitting _all_ user bindings and ignoring pagination.

 ### GetUserBinding